-In this section, we feature ads from E Source Energy AdVision, our database of more than 6,000 examples of utility marketing and advertising campaigns.
+In this section, we feature ads from E Source Energy AdVision, our database of thousands of examples of utility marketing and advertising campaigns.
 We populate this database with ads submitted to the annual Utility Ad Awards Contest.
 These submissions include information about campaign background and goals, strategy and tactics, timeline, target market, results, and more.

 Alliant Energy wanted to encourage its SMBs to sign up for a free energy assessment.
 It also wanted SMB customers to understand which programs and rebates they were qualified for.